TyLeRRR/find-wally/README.md

 :-------------------------:|:-------------------------:
 <img src="books.JPG" width="400"/> | <img src="https://i.imgur.com/91qfVY7.jpg" width="400" />

-With this project, we wanted to build software which helps to identify Wally in just a few seconds by using computer vision and machine learning.
+With this project, we wanted to build software that helps to identify Wally in just a few seconds by using computer vision and machine learning.

 <img src="wip.jpg" alt="drawing" width="400"/>